oneeve8/kobble-data/content/Tutorial2.md

 So let’s talk about GitHub

+If you are not familiar with GitHub, it is basically a web based repository and internet hosting service.

+It has mostly been used for code for developers

+Because it allows for version control easy collaboration between developers

+But actually, GitHub is not just for developers.

+Some people have been using it for word document version controls because each project has its own repository and a unique URL, so you can keep a version history.

+One of the things people want most, is control over their own data.
+GitHub is reliable and allows you to stay in control.

 A public GitHub account is free.
 This means that your information would be publicly available for anyone to find; and would be easily accessible if you shared your repository URL with others.

 There is a small charge for a private GitHub account.
 A private account keeps all your information private unless you permit others to access your information.